Are you wondering how to get more life insurance for less money? I did during the later stages of the pandemic, and my wife, Sydney, followed suit.

 Given we have been saving at least 50% of our income for over a decade, we got lazy with always trying to optimize our expenses.
 Laziness is probably one of the number one money-makers for companies today.

 A lot has changed since I first had employer sponsored life insurance at age 25.
-I’m turning 40 this year, plus Sam and I have our two young children to raise.
-Fortunately our finances are secure; they are also much more complex.
+I'm in my 40s now, plus Sam and I have our two young children to raise.
+Fortunately our finances are secure.
+But, they are also much more complex.

 Some of our assets are illiquid and we don't want our kids to be forced to sell anything just to pay for ongoing living expenses.
 We like the financial security and peace of mind life insurance provides.